New England Journal of Medicine March 26, 2009

 Setting

-Population Adult patients admitted to the ICU expected to require intensive care for 3 or more consecutive days.
+Population Adults expected to require treatment in the intensive care unit on 3 or more consecutive days.

 Outcome Death from any cause within 90 days after randomization.